itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## 50. Salience

-Our choices are determined by the information w're shown.
+Our choices are determined by the information we're shown.

 ---

 ## 51. Measurement Paradox

-We engjoy experiences less when we track them.
+We enjoy experiences less when we track them.

 ---